 The growth of edge computing is a major technological shift in the security camera industry.
 “Edge computing” refers to applications or functions that run within a device, rather than at a central server.
 So, “edge analytics”, or analytics “on the edge”, uses video camera analytics technology to analyze video data at the point of recording, instead of sending the video to a main server for analysis.
-The edge devices in this case are security cameras.
+The edge devices in this case are security cameras such as dome or bullet security cameras.
 This is one of the latest trends in CCTV technology to gain popularity because:

 Reduced latency equals faster decision-making.
 Latency is the delay before a transfer of data begins.
 If a security camera were to continuously stream all its video to a central server, there would be some delay because this data is of a considerable size.
 However, if a camera only sends small video clips as and when they are picked up as relevant, latency reduces because the file sizes are much smaller.